-Eligible individuals and families will automatically receive a third stimulus payment of up to $1,400 for individuals and head of households or $2,800 for married couples.
-Families with dependents of any age will receive $1,400 per dependent as long as they meet the income eligibility requirements.
+As part of the American Rescue Plan of 2021, eligible individuals and families will automatically receive a third stimulus payment of up to $1,400 for individuals and head of households or $2,800 for married couples.
+Families with dependents of any age will receive $1,400 per dependent if they meet the income eligibility requirements.

 For households who have already filed their income tax return for 2020, the IRS will use that information to determine eligibility and size of payments.